To book a meeting or study room, read this policy and then click “I Agree” at the bottom of the page.

 Durham County Library makes its meeting room facilities available to local groups and organizations for lawful public use on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 All meetings must be free and open to the public.
 No fees, dues or donations may be charged to or solicited from those attending meetings held in library facilities.
 Permission by the library to use its facilities does not constitute an endorsement by the library staff, the Library Board, or the Durham County Board of Commissioners.

 The library’s meeting rooms are not available for private social functions such as graduations, weddings, birthday or anniversary parties.
 Large meeting rooms are not available for individual use.
 Meeting rooms are not to be used as a base of operations for any club, business, or organization.
 Meetings cannot exceed room capacity as determined by the Durham County Fire Marshal.

 A valid, full privileges Durham County Library card is required to reserve a meeting room.
 Courtesy, Temporary and Computer Use cards may not be used to reserve a meeting room.
 Meeting rooms may be reserved online (durhamcountylibrary.org), by phone or in person.
 Please notify the library of cancellation prior to the meeting date so that the room may be made available to other patrons.
 Room reservations are forfeited if the individual or group has not arrived within 15 minutes of the scheduled start of the reservation.
+Room reservations will terminate 30 minutes prior to the close of the library.
 Abuse of the Meeting Room Policy may result in loss of room usage privileges.

 Regional /Branch Large Meeting Rooms